-The way a washing machine detects the speed of the motor is via the tacho coil which is the last potential fault listed.
-The tacho coil is on the outside of the motor attached to the end opposite the drive belt with 2 thin wires running from it.
+The way a washing machine detects the speed of the motor is via the tacho coil, which is the last potential fault listed.
+The tacho coil is on the motor under the motor plug cover.
+It’s at the end opposite to the drive belt with 2 thin wires running from it.
 It’s a small coil that surrounds the shaft of the main armature where a small round magnet is attached.
-As the armature turns the magnet on the end of the shaft turns inside the coil.
+As the armature turns, the magnet on the end of the shaft turns inside the coil.
 It’s then easy for the pcb to count each revolution of the small magnet and work out how many revolutions per minute it is turning.

 In the photo above you can see at the top of the motor a typical tacho coil set up.